 This festive season, as we reflect on a year of progress and partnership, the Southern Region stands strong and ready for the opportunities ahead.
 Across every county from Waterford to Kerry, Carlow to Clare, Cork to Kilkenny, Limerick to Tipperary and Wexford, our communities are benefiting from strategic planning and sustained investment supported by the Government of Ireland and the European Union.

-At the heart of this shared success is the Southern Regional Assembly’s Corporate Plan 2025–2029, a five-year roadmap that sets out our collective ambitions for sustainable growth, resilient communities and balanced regional development.
-The Plan builds on the Assembly’s statutory role in regional spatial and economic planning and European fund management, ensuring that local needs are reflected in national strategies and that EU funds deliver real impact on the ground.
+At the heart of this shared success is the our Corporate Plan 2025–2029, a five-year roadmap that sets out our collective ambitions for sustainable growth, resilient communities and balanced regional development.
+The Plan builds on our statutory role in regional spatial and economic planning and European funds management, ensuring that local needs are reflected in national strategies and that EU funds deliver real impact on the ground.

 In 2025, we continued to champion projects that help create jobs, strengthen local services and enhance quality of life across the Southern Region.
-By managing the European Regional Development Fund (ERDF), engaging in co-funded EU projects and initiatives, and supporting smart, sustainable, inclusive regional planning, the Assembly helps unlock funding that boosts enterprise, fosters innovation and builds climate resilience.
+By managing the European Regional Development Fund (ERDF), engaging in co-funded EU projects and initiatives, and supporting smart, sustainable, inclusive regional planning, we help unlock funding that boosts enterprise, fosters innovation and builds climate resilience.

 Looking ahead, our work will remain rooted in the values of partnership, sustainability and community-centred development to plan for a future where every part of the Southern Region thrives — economically, socially and environmentally.
 As we celebrate this festive season, we also celebrate the enduring collaboration that helps realise these ambitions.